geojeff/busser/docs/CoffeeScriptHelp.md

     > in Ruby and Python, so there is still the need for adopting a personal style and for
     > being wise about when to break it up with a traditional *for* or *while* statement.

-* nifty **function signature** syntax.
+* **function signature** syntax.
 Your eyes get used to it, but instead of writing a function like:

         scan: function() {
           ...
         }

     > you write

         scan: ->
           ...

     > That's it, nothing to it.
 But what is the following?:

         scan: =>
           ...

     > This is the "fat arrow" variant of ->.
 Appreciating it requires digging deeper into the realm
     > of scope and closures and such.
 You would use the "fat arrow" variant when you want to
     > have the **this** reference set to the specific context of the calling line.
 Search the busser
     > code for => and for each line where you find it, think "this (and the handy @ reference) in this
     > function will have the value of this on the calling line".
+(Or, think, "the function is bound to
+    > the context of the calling line").

     > If a function takes arguments, use the familiar parentheses to mark them off in a function
     > definition:

         exec: (file, request, callback) ->
           ...

     > If your code involves callbacks, you have to pay attention to careful use of commas, as in:

         @next.exec file, request, (response) ->
           ...

     > Here, @next.exec is called with three arguments: file, request, and an anonymous callback that
     > takes a response argument.

 * **optional parentheses**.
 You've already seen it, in the examples above.
 Consider the following clause:

         ...
         else
           file.content((err, data) ->
             if err
               throw err
             else
               callback data: data
           )

     > The parentheses in many cases may be omitted, after you get comfortable seeing when and
     > when not to use them, to some degree for style choice and preference for visual appeal.
     > Earlier versions of busser had use of parentheses as above, but later such code was
     > changed to:

         ...
         else
           file.content (err, data) ->
             if err
               throw err
             else
               callback data: data

     > In many situations, after starting to omit parentheses in code blocks, you have
     > to watch out for forgetting them when you want to call a function as a bare call on a
     > single line, as with:

         exec()

     > Don't leave off the () on exec here, otherwise you would be referring to the exec
     > function, instead of invoking it, with exec().
 You can also trip up by omitting
     > parentheses on lines like:

         callbackAfterBuild() if callbackAfterBuild?

     > If you leave off () here, you'll refer to the function, and will not make the call.

 * **clean hash syntax**, for object creation and function argument passing.
 Compare:

         app_url = url.format({
           protocol: "http",
           hostname: @hostname,
           port: @port
         });

     > to

         app_url = url.format
           protocol: "http"
           hostname: @hostname
           port: @port

     > Not only do you get to leave off () and {}, but you don't have to worry about commas.
 The
     > indenting -- the use of "significant whitespace" -- takes care of it.
 Here is another
     > example:

         prompts = []
         prompts.push
           name: "configPath"
           message: "Config path?".magenta
         prompts.push
           name: "appTargets"
           validator: appTargetsValidator
           warning: 'Target names have letters, numbers, or dashes, and are comma-delimited.
 No quotes are needed.'
           message: "Target(s)?".magenta

     > Compare that with:

         prompts = []
         prompts.push({
           name: "configPath",
           message: "Config path?".magenta
         });
         prompts.push({
           name: "appTargets",
           validator: appTargetsValidator,
           warning: 'Target names have letters, numbers, or dashes, and are comma-delimited.
 No quotes are needed.',
           message: "Target(s)?".magenta
         });

     > No big deal?
 Well, again, little things like this add up to make a difference, not just for visual
     > simplicity, but for ease of typing and elimination of "nuisance programming."
+Of course, in some cases,
+    > we want to use {}, instead of indentation, for creating hashes, as in short statements like:

+        @stylesheetFiles.push(new MinifiedStylesheetFile({ path: path, framework: this }))

 * **switch statement**.
 For example:

         switch fileType(path)
             when "stylesheet" then @framework.addStylesheetFile(path)
             when "script" then @framework.addScriptFile(path)
             when "test" then @framework.addTestFile(path)
             when "resource" then @framework.addResourceFile(path)

     > The ease of comprehension is helped not just by the usual uncluttered, "no squigglies"
     > appearance, but by the combination of *when* and *then*.
 Color-coding in a good editor
     > tips the balance, because your eyes naturally key on *when* and *then*.

-* simple **existential* operator:

-    if next?
-      next.exec file

-    > The ? operator tacked on to the end of a property checks for null or undefined.
-It can
-    > also be "embedded," so to speak, in method or property references, with the **?.** variant,
-    > as in:

-    next?.exec file

-    > In learning CoffeeScript, the explicit use of if next? is more traditional, but you get
-    > the hang of taking advantage of **?.** after becoming comfortable.
-Still, you often need
-    > to use if next?, because you need an accompanying else clause, which is indeed the case
-    > in the handlers code, from which this example comes.

-* **existential assignment** operator, where

-    if match is null then null else match[1]

-    > in early versions of busser, became

-    match ?= match[1]

-    > after the existential assignment operator was discovered.

-    > See also, the or= operator.

 * available **postfix position** of an if, when it reads well, as in:

         response.write r.data, "utf8"  if r.data?

     > This one does read well and is more succinct as a one-liner, than putting the if one
     > one line, followed by the response.write line.
 Use of this option largely depends on